WebAssembly/relaxed-simd/.github/ISSUE_TEMPLATE/add-new-instructions--name-.md

 2. What are the semantics of these instructions?

 3. How will these instructions be implemented?
 Give examples for at least x86-64 and ARM64.
+Also provide reference implementation in terms of 128-bit Wasm SIMD.

 4. How does behavior differ across processors?
 What new fingerprinting surfaces will be exposed?